clerk/javascript/docs/CONTRIBUTING.md

 - [GitHub Actions](https://docs.github.com/en/actions), used for quality checks and automated release orchestration.
 - [Yalc](https://github.com/wclr/yalc), used for to publish packages locally and test them in other local projects.

+### Prerequisites

+Have a node version installed that is equal or higher than the one defined in `.nvmrc`

 ### Setting up your local environment

 To set up your development environment, please follow these steps: